Yahoo shares jump as Alibaba's revenue surges ahead of IPO

 The IPO is set to be the largest in the United States since Facebook Inc's 2012 market debut and it is the most awaited IPO in what's expected to be a record year for U.S. tech debuts after Twitter Inc's successful IPO in 2013.

-Alibaba's impressive performance overshadowed Yahoo's anaemic revenue growth in the first quarter.
+Alibaba's impressive performance overshadowed Yahoo's anemic revenue growth in the first quarter.

 Analysts, however, were positive on growth in Yahoo's core display and search advertisement revenue as the company invests in mobile, social, video and native advertisement products.